 Non-fungible tokens, or NFTs, have quickly become a talking point in the news.
 Some of these mysterious items have been selling for millions of dollars, but many people you ask don’t even know what they are!
 So what is an NFT?

-NFTs are digital content that have been linked to blockchain technology used in cryptocurrencies.
-(Unsure what that is?
-Learn about crypto here .)
-Because the file is a part of the blockchain network, it carries a public record of its ownership history, including its current owner, and acts as a certificate of authenticity.
+NFTs are data that represent digital files like art, music, documents and more.
+When a file becomes minted as an NFT, its record becomes stored on the blockchain network which carries a public record of its ownership history, including its current owner, and acts as a certificate of authenticity.
 Thanks to NFTs, this means one person can own a digital file and prove it.
 Even if someone tries to copy the digital file, the blockchain remains on the copy showing who the actual owner is.
 NFTs can currently only be purchased with cryptocurrencies like Ethereum.

 What Does Non-Fungible Token Mean?